orbitdb/field-manual/05_Customizing_OrbitDB/04_Defining_the_Store.md

 The Store, as we know,
 actually does not store
-the state of the Database,
+the state of the Database
 because this is the
 job of the `Index`.